BestTimesToVisit.com Logo

 Mount Yasur's Fiery Spectacle

-Stand on the rim of Mount Yasur, the world's most accessible active volcano, and witness nature's raw power as molten lava erupts into the night sky.
-The ground trembles with each blast, and the heat radiates even from a safe distance.
-Aim for a sunset or evening visit for the most dramatic visual display.
+Stand on the rim of the world's most accessible active volcano, Mount Yasur, and witness its raw power as molten lava erupts into the night sky.
+The ground trembles with each explosion, a primal symphony of nature that is both humbling and exhilarating.
+Aim for a sunset or evening visit to truly appreciate the incandescent glow.

-Discover the rich aroma and flavor of Tanna's world-renowned organic coffee with a visit to a local plantation.
-Learn about the bean-to-cup process, from cultivation to roasting, and savor a freshly brewed cup while overlooking verdant hillsides.
-It's a sensory delight for any coffee aficionado.
+Discover the rich aroma and complex flavors of Vanuatu's renowned coffee beans with a visit to a local plantation on Tanna Island.
+Learn about the traditional cultivation methods passed down through generations and savor a freshly brewed cup while overlooking verdant hillsides.
+This is a perfect way to connect with the land and its people.

 See all 8 things to do →